+A homeless child has the right to attend school in either the school of origin (i.e., where they resided before becoming homeless, or the school they were last enrolled), the school in the district of current location (i.e., where they currently reside as a result of their homelessness) that they are entitled to attend based on attendance zone or general eligibility, or a school in a district participating in a regional placement plan.
+Such schools include preschools.
 The homeless child is entitled to attend the designated school on a tuition-free basis for the duration of their homelessness.
-If the child becomes permanently housed, the child is entitled to continue attendance in the same school building until the end of the school year and for one additional year if that year constitutes the child's terminal year in such building.
-If a homeless child completes the final grade level their school of origin, the child may also attend the designated receiving school at the next grade level for all feeder schools.
+If the child becomes permanently housed, the child is entitled to continue to attendance in the same school building until the end of the school year and for one additional year if that year constitutes the child's terminal year in such building.
+If a homeless child completes the final grade level in their school of origin, the child may also attend the designated receiving school at the next grade level.